Get insider access

 • Open-back and closed-back models available.

-Apple is one of the few brands with open- and closed-back earphone options.
+Apple is among the few brands with open- and closed-back earphone options.
 While the open-back EarPods and AirPods aren't great if you're looking to block out noise while traveling or listening to bass-heavy music, many people prefer the extra awareness they help provide.

 • Few customization options.

 Apple prides itself on delivering a simple, intuitive user experience, but this comes at the expense of customizability.
-Many high-end headphones have many customizable features, like EQ options, room effects, or even different Bluetooth codecs.
+Many high-end headphones have a variety of customizable features like EQ options, room effects, or even different Bluetooth codecs.
 However, Apple's wireless headphones only provide basic features if you pair them with your phone, like ANC on/off and button mapping.

 • Mediocre controls.

-Since Apple's headphones are designed with their other products in mind, their controls are generally not fully compatible with products from other brands.
+Since Apple's headphones are designed to complement their other products, their controls are generally not fully compatible with products from other brands.
 Some important functions, like volume control, are missing from some of their truly wireless models—you're expected to use Siri instead, which isn't always very convenient.

 Apple vs Bose